Have the freshest free hiking tips sent to you each month!

 The absolute basic physical requirements for a hiker include:

-This page focuses on the basic hiking gear and clothing you'll need to start down the trail of your choice.
+So this page focuses on the basic hiking gear and clothing you'll need to start down the trail of your choice.

-The first tip: always use reliable hiking gear sources as you begin to fill up your gear locker and hiking clothes closet.
+Always use reliable hiking gear sources as you begin to fill up your gear locker and hiking clothes closet.

 If your feet are sore, cramped, blistered or too hot, you're not going to hike.